 Advance approval of travel for County officials and employees must be obtained from Department Head on a travel request form in order to have such travel paid or reimbursed.
 A copy of the agenda for each meeting or conference to be attended must be attached to the form.
-The travel request form is available on our web site, www.co.fannin.tx.us, in the forms section of this book, or from the auditor's office.
+The travel request form is available on our web site, w.w.w.co.fannin.tx.us, in the forms section of this book, or from the auditor's office, and must be turned into auditor's office to be processed for approval by Commissioners Court before registration fees will be paid.
 Total travel is further limited by individual department budgetary constraints.
 The following types of travel are exempted from requirement of prior approval of Commissioners Court: